Subsidy for Organic Farming in India

 Entities Eligible for Subsidy

-New and existing units (expansion/renovation) engaged in the production of organic fertilizers or bio-fertilizer are eligible for subsidy under the scheme.
-If bio-fertilizer and/or bio-pesticides are manufactured, subsidy can be availed by individuals, group of farmers/growers, proprietary firms, partnership firms, co-operatives, fertilizer industry, companies, corporations and NGOs.
+New and existing units (expansion/renovation) engaged in the production of organic fertilisers or bio-fertilizer are eligible for subsidy under the scheme.
+If bio-fertilizer and/or bio-pesticides are manufactured, a subsidy can be availed by individuals, group of farmers/growers, proprietary firms, partnership firms, co-operatives, fertiliser industry, companies, corporations and NGOs.
 If a fruit & vegetable waste compost unit is envisaged, APMCc, Municipalities, NGOs and private entrepreneurs can avail subsidy under the scheme.

 Project Location & Project Cost

 There are no specific requirements for location under the scheme.
 Therefore, the entrepreneur can set up the unit at any place where it will be technically feasible and commercially viable.
 The estimated total cost for establishing a new bio-fertilizer or bio-pesticide production unit of 200 tonnes/annum capacity is about Rs.160 lakhs, and the estimated total project cost for establishing a new fruit and vegetable waste compost unit of 100TPD capacity is Rs.200 lakhs.
 The above mentioned estimated total project costs are just indicative, and the actual project cost for a project will depend on multiple factors such as capacity, location, technology, pricing of equipment, etc.,